mabuni1998/GFRM-laser-quantum-phase-noise/README.md

      0  0  0  0  0  0]; #Phase population is unchanged
 ```

 Then a function the gives the the rates at each timestep should be defined.
-Here, a is a vector with length columns that contains the rates, N is a vector of length rows containing the stochastic variables, and params are any parameters necessary for the simulation.
+Here, `a` is a vector of length `columns` that contains the rates, `N` is a vector of length `rows` containing the stochastic variables, and params are any parameters necessary for the simulation.
 ```julia
 #Define how the 6 rates are updated (see eq.
 1 and 2 in main text of paper)
 function update_rates!(a,N,params)